popbones/mac.bundlr/README.md

 ## Foreword

-This is just a side project I created about a year ago, when I'm frustrated about organizing my files.
+This was a side project I created about a year ago when I was frustrated about organizing my files.
 It is far from finished and not for everyone.
 And I doubt that I'll put more effort into it anytime soon.
+So proceed with caution if you are interested in it.

 ## Description